Victorian Stolen Generations Reparations Design

 The Stolen Generations Reparations Steering Committee was established in December 2020 to provide recommendations and oversight on the design of Reparations.

-Stolen Generations Reparations has not yet commenced.
+Stolen Generations Reparations has not yet commenced however for an update or more information please contact:

 The Steering Committee is made up of nine Stolen Generations people and descendants and four representatives from organisations working closely with Stolen Generations (Connecting Home Ltd, Link-Up Victoria, KHT-Koorie Family History Service, Victorian Aboriginal Legal Service).